-It’s no secret that real estate agents are often perceived negatively by land investors, but today I want to tell you about an important discovery I’ve made.
+It’s no secret that land investors often perceive real estate agents negatively, but today I want to tell you about an important discovery I've made.

-Over the past several months, I have sold almost all of my vacant land properties exclusively through real estate agents and after seeing these results, I have been building my entire company around strategic relationships with them.
+Over the past several months, I have sold almost all of my vacant land properties exclusively through real estate agents.
+After seeing these results, I have built my entire company around strategic relationships with them.